navylemdi/DIC-Anamorphose/README.md

 *NbImage* is the number of sheets you want to anamorphose.

 In the *PositionCentre* list you must put the center position of all your sheets.
-It is organised like [y,z,x] refering to the figure.
+It is organised like [x, y, z] refering to the figure.

 <img width="796" alt="Capture d’écran 2021-10-18 à 11 40 58" src="https://user-images.githubusercontent.com/84194324/137764384-164a5440-43dc-4f38-8fa8-75deda7809c8.png">